doopees/nsga-ii/README.md

 # NSGA-II
-A Python implementation of the popular elitist genetic algorithm [NSGA-II](https://www.iitk.ac.in/kangal/Deb_NSGA-II.pdf) (Deb et al.) to solve multi objective optimization problems.
+A Python implementation of the popular elitist genetic algorithm [NSGA-II](https://www.iitk.ac.in/kangal/Deb_NSGA-II.pdf) (Deb et al.) for solving multi objective optimization problems.

 ## Algorithm visualization
 I need to remember what any of this means.